 P.S. – Before I go, here are a few other things from Dan:

 - Diet is simple – water, protein, veggies

 - Poor results could be because of inflammation.
-Ear infections, zits and red cheeks could be a sign of inflammation.
+Ear infections, zits, and red cheeks could signify inflammation.

 - “Raising kids is like being pecked to death by a duck.”
 (Sooooo funny.)

 - The harder you train, the harder you need to rest.

 - It all starts with your goal.

 - Get a heart rate monitor and see how your client reacts to different movements.